Advanced AI: Deep Reinforcement Learning in Python Download

 - Gradient descent

-- Know how to build a feedforward, convolutional, and recurrent neural network in Theano and TensorFlow
+- Know how to build ANNs and CNNs in Theano or TensorFlow

 - Markov Decision Proccesses (MDPs)